solson/oos/README.markdown

 Downloading and Compiling oos
 -----------------------------

-You will need to have installed gcc, scons, nasm, genisoimage (cdrkit), and [ooc][ooc].
+You will need to have installed gcc, make, nasm, genisoimage (cdrkit), and [ooc][ooc].
 I recommend you get the very latest version of ooc from the [git repo][oocgit], because ooc is still in development and oos usually relies on some pretty recent bugfixes.
+If you want to run oos in an emulator, bochs is a good choice, and there is a makefile target for it.

 After you have all that, it is as simple as:

     $ git clone git://github.com/tsion/oos.git
     $ cd oos
-    $ scons
+    $ make bochs

+You can leave off 'bochs' if you only want to build the ISO.

 Running oos
 -----------

-I've provided a script for running oos in the Bochs emulator.

-    $ ./run.sh

-You should be able to use oos with qemu or any emulator of your choice by telling your emulator to boot the iso/shiny.iso CD image.
+As seen above, I've provided a makefile target for running oos in the Bochs emulator.
+You should be able to use oos with qemu or any emulator of your choice by telling your emulator to boot the oos.iso CD image.

-    $ qemu -cdrom iso/oos.iso
+    $ qemu -cdrom oos.iso

 Running oos on real hardware is untested and not recommended (I am not responsible for any fires, explosions, or alien abductions that may